 |Included in tour|

 Today we have a full day's drive north.
 We will most likely bush camp for the night.

 Concordia lies on the western shore of the Uruguayan River and is the national capital of citrus production.
 The river dissects Argentina from Uruguay and many people take rail and road journeys to and from Concordia to Salto in Uruguay.
 Concordia is in the north eastern province of Entre Rios.

-A 560 kms drive takes us to the Jesuit Mission of San Ignacio de Mini.
-We spend the night at a camp site with facilities
+Another long drive takes us to the Jesuit Mission of San Ignacio de Mini.
+We spend the night at a campsite with facilities.

 Visit the Jesuit ruins at San Ignacio de Mini

 Puerto Iguazu is in Argentina, but its right on the border with neighbouring Brazil and Paraguay.
 This otherwise small, sleepy town has one main attraction, the famous Iguazu Waterfalls.
 The falls are best seen from both the Argentinian and Brazilian sides, as the perspective you get it is totally different from different sides of the border.
 On the Argentinian side you can easily spend a whole day exploring, as there are plenty of footpaths to follow in and around the park that protects the area around the waterfalls.
 From this side of the falls you can also take a jet-boat trip along the river under the falls, experiencing the full, life-afirming force of all that fantastic cascading water.

 Border information: Exit Argentina at Puerto Iguassu, enter Brazil at Foz do Iguacu.

 Today we have a visit to the famous Iguazu Falls from the Argentinean side.
 In the late afternoon we have a short drive across the border to Foz do Iguazu.
 Here we will stay outside of town for 2 nights in a campsite with excellent facilities and a pool.